For the last few decades, the 4% rule has served as the cornerstone of modern retirement theory.

 3) No matter what, never attempt to time the market, and learn to control your emotions so you can be a true long-term, buy-and-hold investor.

 By following these three simple rules, and given enough time and consistent savings, dividend growth investing can give almost anyone a prosperous retirement.

 Besides the requirements of time and capital, generating enough retirement income from dividend stocks rather than following the 4% rule has another risk to consider – dividend cuts.

 Take one of the most popular dividend ETFs out there – Vanguard’s High Dividend Yield ETF (VYM).

 During the financial crisis, VYM's dividend payments declined from $1.44 per share in 2008 to $1.09 in 2010, representing a total decline of about 25%.

 The fund’s annual dividend payments didn’t recover back to their 2008 peak until 2012.
 That’s a long time to wait, and no one knew if and when a recovery was coming.

 Dividend Safety Scores can help income investors avoid companies that are most at risk of cutting their dividends over the course of a full economic cycle.
 However, no one knows what the next economic downturn will look like or when it will happen.

-Essentially, investors pursuing a retirement strategy of buying high-yield dividend stocks rather than selling assets to fulfill the 4% rule need to remain mindful that a dividend income stream is not guaranteed to be safe each year.
+Essentially, investors pursuing a retirement strategy of buying high-yield dividend stocks rather than selling assets to fulfill the 4% rule need to remain mindful that a dividend income stream is not guaranteed to be completely safe each year.